 Senior debt is a loan that a company must repay first if it gets into financial trouble.
 It is the most common form of lending and carries a low-interest rate, usually from a bank.
 Such debt is more secure than any other type of debt as it usually is collateralized by assets.
 It means that such lenders have a first lien claim on the company’s assets.

 There are several types of financing options, and each has a different priority level when it comes to repayment.
 If a company is going out of business, then it has to repay senior debt first.
-Next in the priority list are the junior debt holder, preferred stockholders and then common stockholders.
+Next on the priority list are the junior debt holder, preferred stockholders, and then common stockholders.

 Also, not all senior debt holders may enjoy equal priority.
-If there are more than one senior debt holders, then the first lien debt holders are paid back first.
+If there is more than one senior debt holder, then the first lien debt holders are paid back first.
 A lien gives the creditor a legal right to confiscate the property of the defaulting borrower.
 Common types of senior debt are Revolving Credit Facility or Senior Term Debt.

 Features of Senior Debt

 - Usually based on the collateral and/or the cash flows.

 - Such debt is usually amortized, or come with an option for a bullet repayment.